cldwalker/datomico/README.md

 ## Usage

-Let's build and start a datomic entity type with `build-schema` and `start`:
+Let's build a datomic entity type and start datomic with `build-schema` and `start`:

 ```clojure
 (ns models.user)